jaked/ambassadortothecomputers.blogspot.com/_posts/2011-04-07-logic-programming-in-scala.markdown

 }
 {% endhighlight %}

+In `tree` we use `|` to adjoin the input path (previously we gave it in the initial value of `foldLeft`).
+In `search` we need to actually run the `Logic.T[A]` value rather than returning it, because it's an abstract type and can't escape the module (see the Postscript for an alternative); this is why the other methods must be `private`.

 <b>Implementing the logic monad with lists</b>

 We can recover the original solution by implementing `Logic` with lists:

 {% highlight scala %}
 object LogicList extends Logic {
   type T[A] = List[A]